clemenceroumy/BougeWearOS/README.md

 ## Assets
 (NO AI ASSETS IN MY APP)
 I did not created myself the assets used in the app.
-So I want to thank all those arists for the help and works :
+So I want to thank all those artists for the help and works :
 - [CazBee](https://caz-bee.itch.io) for the companions assets
 - [Clockwork Raven](https://clockworkraven.itch.io) for the stat icons
 - [Alexkovacsart](https://alexkovacsart.itch.io) for the food icons